FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

 5. The roughness assigned to the floodplain grid element should represent the flow resistance associated with a flow depth of 3 ft (1 m) or greater.
-   The model automatically computes a depth variable roughness for depths less than 3 ft ap- proximately as follows:
+   The model automatically computes a depth variable roughness for depths less than 3 ft approximately as follows:

         .. math::
             :label: